-4. If you are using OpenVault, edit the ov_keys file and replace the hostname in field 1 of the DMF lines with the OpenVault virtual hostname.
+4. If you are using OpenVault and you explicitly set hostnames when you defined the ov_keys file during initial OpenVault setup, edit the ov_keys file and replace the hostname in field 1 of the DMF lines with the OpenVault virtual hostname.
 For example, if the virtual hostname is virtualhost: